 Running Talk Test

-The running talk test can be applied as a monitor of running exercise intensity, Dr. Matt long explores.
+The running talk test can be applied as a monitor of running exercise intensity, Dr Matt long explores.

-As athletes we may use one, two or all three energy systems, namely the Alactic, Lactate and Aerobic.
-The alactic system predominates in the shortest of the sprints, the lactate system for longer sprints and middle distance running and the aerobic system for endurance athletes.
+As athletes, we may use one, two, or all three energy systems, namely the Alactic, Lactate, and Aerobic.
+The alactic system predominates in the shortest of the sprints, the lactate system for longer sprints and middle distance running, and the aerobic system for endurance athletes.

 The talk test and endurance running

-Research conducted in 2011 at the Robert Kertzer Exercise Physiology Laboratory, University of New Hampshire, confirmed that the subjective measure of the talk test may give the endurance runner an indication of when their lactate threshold is being approached, meaning if this intensity is maintained, the duration of activity is limited.
+Research conducted in 2011 at the Robert Kertzer Exercise Physiology Laboratory, University of New Hampshire, confirmed that the subjective measure of the talk test might give the endurance runner an indication of when their lactate threshold is being approached, meaning if this intensity is maintained, the duration of the activity is limited.
 When athletes show a rapid increase in levels of blood lactate, the Onset of Blood Lactate Accumulation (OBLA) occurs.
-At this critical point the balance between lactate addition to and removal from the blood is disturbed.
+At this critical point, the balance between lactate addition to and removal from the blood is disturbed.
 When predominantly utilising the aerobic energy system during an endurance run, the maximal lactate steady state (MaxLass or MLSS) is a level of exertion which if exceeded will result in a switch to the predominant utilisation of the lactate energy system, which cannot be sustained effectively for more than two to three minutes.

-As well as delaying using the lactate system, there are training sessions when the endurance athlete will wish to almost exclusively use the aerobic energy system, such as the proverbial long steady Sunday morning run or the shorter recovery run the day after a competition.
-According to Hanc (2004) the talk test is a reliable intensity gauge for keeping within the optimal aerobic zone, which is thought to be between 65-80% of maximum heart rate.
+As well as delaying using the lactate system, there are training sessions when the endurance athlete will wish to almost exclusively use the aerobic energy system, such as the proverbial long steady Sunday morning run, or the shorter recovery run the day after a competition.
+According to Hanc (2004), the talk test is a reliable intensity gauge for keeping within the optimal aerobic zone, which is thought to be between 65-80% of maximum heart rate.